Megaraptor: Palaeobiology

 Due to their anatomy, and perceived similarities with the carcharodontosaurid Mapusaurus roseae, Juan D. Porfiri, Domenica Dos Santos, and Jorge O. Calvo suggested in 2007 that Megaraptor may have used its forelimbs to open up carcasses, with the head serving as its primary weapon.
 At the same time, though, they drew comparisons with Deinonychus and affirmed that it was likely an active hunter like that genus.
-This interpretation predated the discovery of MUCPv 595 and the elucidation of M. namunhuaiquii's skull morphology, and in 2023, based on that new data, Aranciaga Ronaldo et al. indicated that they had a more conventional role in prey capture.
+This interpretation predated the discovery of MUCPv 595 and the elucidation of M. namunhuaiquii's skull morphology, and in 2023, based on that new data, Aranciaga Ronaldo and colleagues indicated that they had a more conventional role in prey capture.
 The related Australovenator had very mobile forelimbs and wrists, possibly adapted to grip onto prey items and draw them towards the chest so that they could be dispatched via the jaws, and the same may have been true of megaraptorans overall, including M. namunhuaiquii itself.
 In the same paper as their initial proposal, Porfiri, Dos Santos and Calvo suggested based on the fact that several specimens had been found in close proximity that the taxon may have been somewhat social, specifically comparing it to lions and hyenas.
 However, it was later suggested that the association of these specimens may be the result of deceased individuals naturally accumulating post-mortem.

+Sensory capabilities

+A 2025 paper analysing Megaraptor's braincase, authored by Ariana Paulina-Carabajal and Juan D. Porfiri, found that the floccular processes, projections of the cerebellum whose anatomy may correlate to gaze and head stabilisation during rapid movement, were large by the standards of a basal coelurosaur.
+This suggests that Megaraptor's hunting method relied on a stable gaze and rapid movements, and consequently that it may have been a better pursuit predator than contemporary abelisaurids and Murusraptor.
+The olfactory apparatus, the structures correlating to its sense of smell, were small compared to those of carcharodontosaurids and tyrannosaurids, indicating that the role of olfaction in hunting was limited.
+Paulina-Carabajal and Porfiri used the length of the cochlear ducts and the length of the to calculate that Megaraptor had a mean hearing range of 2,317 Hz and an upper limit of 3,868 Hz, similar to the ranges calculated for the dromaeosaurid Velociraptor and the therizinosaur Falcarius.
+They did, however, acknowledge the limitations of using cochlear duct length to predict the acuity of hearing, and noted that the presence of tympanic sinuses (as in therizinosaurs) indicates that the actual hearing range was lower.